kubecost/docs/aws-out-of-cluster.md

 * Visit the Allocation view in the Kubecost product.
 If external costs are not shown, open your browser's Developer Tools > Console to see any reported errors.
 * Query Athena directly to ensure data is available.
 Note: it can take up to 6 hours for data to be written.
-* You may need to upgrade your AWS Glue if you are running an old version https://docs.aws.amazon.com/athena/latest/ug/glue-upgrade.html
+* You may need to upgrade your AWS Glue if you are running an old version.
+See [Upgrading to the AWS Glue Data Catalog step-by-step](https://docs.aws.amazon.com/athena/latest/ug/glue-upgrade.html) for more info.
 * Finally, review pod logs from the `cost-model` container in the `cost-analyzer` pod and look for auth errors or Athena query results.